to the Office of Graduate Studies

 The content of the various courses that comprise the Graduate Certificate in Future Pharmacy and Management have been created to address the needs of students facing the changes in pharmacy care delivery that are occurring based upon the increasing incidence of obesity and the aging of the general patient population.
 This graduate certificate program will be designed to attract the following prospective participants:

-- Post-baccalaureate healthcare professionals seeking enhanced training in pharmaceutical sciences and those planning to enter MS or PhD programs
+- Registered Pharmacists and other Post-baccalaureate healthcare professionals seeking enhanced training in pharmaceutical sciences and those planning to enter MS or PhD programs.

 - A baccalaureate degree in the sciences or its equivalent from an accredited college.